glouppe/info8006-introduction-to-ai/projects/project3/README.md

  	- 2.a. - **3 points** - Implement the **Bayes filter** algorithm.
 This should be done in the `update_belief_state` function of `bayesfilter.py`, following the template of `beliefstateagent.py`.
 		 - Your implementation must work with multiple ghosts.
 You may assume that the multiple ghosts are actually copycats of one of the abovementioned ghosts.
 		 - The belief state updated by your implementation must eventually converge to an uncertainty area for each ghost.
+		 - You may assume access to the Pacman's position.
 	- 2.b. - **1 point** - Might the sensor return abnormal data?
 If so, how does it affect the behavior of your filter implementation?
 Motivate your answer.

  3. **Experiment**